garrettkatz/directional-fibers/README.md

 >>> terminate = lambda trace: (np.fabs(trace.x) > 10**6).any()
 ```

-Alternatively there are also standard termination criteria such as maximum run time or maximum number of steps that can be specified later as key-word arguments.
+Alternatively there are also standard termination criteria such as maximum run time or maximum number of steps that can be specified later as keyword arguments.
 In that case you can set `terminate = None`.

 Lastly, you should define a `compute_step_amount` function, which computes a reasonable step size for the current numerical step along the fiber.
 This function should take a `FiberTrace` object as input, and return two outputs: `step_amount`, the actual size of the step, and `step_data`, which can contain any additional step-related data of interest and will be saved for your post-traversal analysis.
 In the simplest case, you can return a small constant step size and no additional data: